dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-mvc-app/adding-model.md

 ## Update the database

-* Open a command prompt and navigate to the project directory (*your_path*/MvcMovie/src/MvcMovie).
+* Open a command prompt and navigate to the project directory.
 You can find the path by selecting the *Startup.cs* file in Solution Explorer and viewing the `Full Path` property in the **Properties** window.

 * Run the following commands in the command prompt: